YongpengHe/StructAI/readme.md

 ## Training Dataset and Model

-The system is built upon GPT-4 with fine-tuning on a focused dataset of structural design descriptions.
+The system is built upon Google's Flan T5 model with fine-tuning on a focused dataset of structural design descriptions.
 The training data comprises:

 - 100+ real-world structural designs from professional structural engineers
-- 900+ synthetic examples generated through prompt engineering with GPT-4
+- 900+ synthetic examples generated through prompt engineering
 - Coverage of 2D truss and 3D grid structure typologies
 - Basic validation for geometric feasibility